Let’s be honest – it’s not JUST a surfboard. Everyone has a special connection to their boards, whether they admit it or not.

 This article is written in honor of our beloved surfboards

 The board/s you have right now are shaped to blast through on those waves, so why not respect them by getting a suitable wall rack.
 Or even better – make one by yourself.
-Like you, maybe they also want to have some quality horizontal time and chill out in a well-presented way like a simple wall rack can offer.
+Just like you, maybe they also want to have some quality horizontal time and chill out in a well-preserved way like a simple wall rack can offer.

 Vertical Surfboard Racks